tlswg/tls13-spec/draft-ietf-tls-tls13.md

   4. mES = HKDF-Expand-Label(xES, "expanded ephemeral secret",
                              handshake_hash, L)

-  Where handshake_hash includes all messages up through the server CertificateVerify message, but not including any 0-RTT handshake messages (the server's Finished is not included because the master_secret is needed to compute the finished key).

   5. master_secret = HKDF-Extract(mSS, mES)

+  6. traffic_secret_0 = HKDF-Expand-Label(master_secret,
+                                          "traffic secret",
+                                          handshake_hash, L)

+  Where handshake_hash includes all messages up through the server CertificateVerify message, but not including any 0-RTT handshake messages (the server's Finished is not included because the master_secret is need to compute the finished key). [[OPEN ISSUE: Should we be including 0-RTT handshake messages here and below?]]

-  6. resumption_secret = HKDF-Expand-Label(master_secret,
+  7. resumption_secret = HKDF-Expand-Label(master_secret,
                                            "resumption master secret"
                                            session_hash, L)

-  7. exporter_secret = HKDF-Expand-Label(master_secret,
+  8. exporter_secret = HKDF-Expand-Label(master_secret,
                                          "exporter master secret",
                                          session_hash, L)

   Where session_hash is the session hash as defined in
   {{the-handshake-hash}}.
 I.e., the entire handshake up to and including the client's Finished, but not including any 0-RTT handshake messages.
 ~~~

-The traffic keys are computed from xSS, xES, and the master_secret
+The traffic keys are computed from xSS, xES, and the traffic_secret
 as described in {{traffic-key-calculation}} below.
+The traffic_secret
+may be updated throughout the connection as described in {{updating-traffic-keys}}.

 Note: although the steps above are phrased as individual HKDF-Extract
 and HKDF-Expand operations, because each HKDF-Expand operation is
 paired with an HKDF-Extract, it is possible to implement this key
 schedule with a black-box HKDF API, albeit at some loss of efficiency
 as some HKDF-Extract operations will be repeated.

+## Updating Traffic Keys

+Once the handshake is complete, it is possible for either side to
+update its sending traffic keys using the KeyUpdate handshake message
+{{key-update}}.
+The next generation of traffic keys is computed by
+generating traffic_secret_N+1 from traffic_secret_N as described in
+this section then re-deriving the traffic keys as described in
+{{traffic-key-calculation}}.

+The next-generation traffic_secret is computed as:

+  traffic_secret_N+1 = HKDF-Expand-Label(traffic_secret_N,
+                                       "traffic_secret", "", L)

+Once traffic_secret_N+1 and its associated traffic keys have been computed,
+implementations SHOULD delete traffic_secret_N.
+Once the directional
+keys are no longer needed, they SHOULD be deleted as well.

 ## Traffic Key Calculation